-No matter your age, Antarctica doesn’t have to try hard to lure you in.
+No matter your age, Antarctica doesn’t have to try hard to lure you in and that’s what makes it great for family travel.
 Its natural beauty has captivated so many of us since before we could speak: mind-boggling landscapes, rich history and that epic wildlife (orcas! humpbacks! penguins! seals! terns!) are just the tip of the iceberg!
 I always knew I wanted to go to Antarctica, but when my friend Sasha returned from an Antarctica21 trip and mentioned kayaking past a sleeping (maybe snoring!) humpback whale the destination skyrocketed to the top of my list.
 It was time.

 When I decided to go, I surprised my mom too—one of my best decisions to finally go (and not wait another day) and to share it with her.
 I knew she would never do this for herself and I knew wholeheartedly that an adventure in Antarctica would be packed with moments of the best kind.
 Her reaction was priceless: “KATES!” she squealed!
 My mom lights up for a street pup nonetheless a penguin, so this trip was a slam dunk.
 I don’t think she fully believed we were going until I got her preventive snoring gear for Christmas since we’d be sharing a cabin.
 (Sorry Mom, true!)

 Now, as I write this quarantining in my childhood home, reminders of the importance of being intentional with time, that nothing is permanent and love/connection is everything, are all too clear.
-Oddly enough it is the memories of Antarctica that are helping get us through the challenging Covid-19 times we are all collectively facing now.
+Oddly enough it is the memories of our family travel experience in Antarctica that are helping get us through the challenging Covid-19 times we are all collectively facing now.

 A few moments that we think back to more than just from time to time: